Ada-Shen/Ada-Shen.github.io/_pages/about.md

   - /about.html
 ---

 My name is Wen Shen.
-I am a Ph.D. candidate at Tongji University.
-Before that, I received the B.S. degree in information security at the Tongji University, China, in 2016.
+I am currently a postdoctoral research associate at Shanghai Jiao Tong University.
+Before that, I received the Ph.D. degree in 	Computer Science and Technology at Tongji University, China, in 2022.

 Research Interests
 ======